breponte/cse15l-lab-reports/lab-report-5-week-10.md

-# Comparing Different `MarkdownParse.java` Functionality
+# Comparing Different MarkdownParse.java Functionality

 ## Finding Differences

-I stored the output of the provided `MarkdownParse.java` and my `MarkdownParse.java` output in separate files called `joe-results.txt` and `my-results.txt` respectively.
+I stored the output of the provided `MarkdownParse.java` and my `MarkdownParse.java` output in separate files called `joe-results.txt` and `my-results.txt` respectively using `bash script.sh > "Output File"`.
 Before that, I used the provided `script.sh` that ran every test in a folder using a bash for loop with the `MarkdownParse.java` in the same overall directory and modified it to print the file that the test case belonged to.
 With two text files storing the output of the same test cases, I used the bash `diff` command to output the different lines of output between the text files.

-## Test File `489.md`
+## Test File 489.md

 Test Case :